SSL Compliant Ads

 White ads must have a distinct border to clearly identify where the page ends, and advertisement begins.

-Sponsor of the advertising message must be clearly identified.
+The sponsor of the advertising message must be clearly identified.

 An ordinary person must be able to make an informed decision from the offers in the ad